erik-nystrom/php-i18n-extr/README.md

 I wanted to roll my own translation system while still keeping things similar to PHP's gettext implementation.

-This utility will also extract from .js files, which is an added bonus.
+This utility will also extract from .js files, as well as JS embedded in HTML files, which is an added bonus.

 ## Usage